 In today’s internet era, everybody looks for review before making the final purchase.
 Product reviews and ratings help the customer to decide on the purchase.
 A study by Reevo indicates an increase of 4.6% in conversion rates with Product Reviews.
 Also, another study done by Brigtlocal indicates that 88% considers online reviews as a personal recommendation.

 So now you understand how important is product reviews & ratings for conversion.
-It’s always good to ask your customer to give a review once they make the purchase.
+It’s always good to ask your customers to give a review once they make the purchase.
 You can offer points when a customer gives a review.
 Be open to negative reviews as well and this will help you to address the issue related to your product.

-Sticky Add To Cart / Buy Now button
+Sticky Add To Cart / Buy Now Button

 One way to ease the process of adding the product to the cart and checkout is by making this “Call to Action” button prevalent on the website.
 Below are the three main “Call To Action” buttons: